hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Modification requires to create a new version or a new Launch Template
 - Scaling Groups asks for
 	- Launch Template version: To select Default, Latest or, a specific version #
-	- Fleet conposition: whether to adhere to "Launch Template" instances or Combine purshase options and instances
+	- Fleet composition: whether to adhere to "Launch Template" instances or Combine purshase options and instances

 </details>